 You’re standing there at the front of the grocery store and you’re confronted with brightly coloured sugar hits as far as the eye can see!
 Your kids are sugar high on the very sight of it – but what if you’re looking for some non-chocolate alternatives?
 I’ve got some great gift ideas for babies (because babies are too little for chocolate), toddlers (because we don’t want to give them too much chocolate) and preschoolers (because have you seen a four year old on a sugar high?).
 Keep on reading if you’re trying to avoid the chocolate overload come Easter Sunday morning.

 These guys are a one-stop shop for Easter cuteness.
 They have baskets, gifts, décor and cute plush bunny ears.
-Check out their full Easter range.

 Plenty of tips for a chocolate-free Easter!